AlibabaCloudDocs/icms_mqtt/intl.en-US/Console User Guide/Instance management.md

     ![](images/42292_en-US.png "Instance O&M statistics")

-## Set the instance monitoring alarm { .section}
+## Set the instance monitoring alarm {#section_dgn_lk7_nh0 .section}

-AliwareMQ for IoT provides a series of metrics on a per-instance basis, such as message sending and receiving TPS, subscriptions, and client connections.
+MQ for MQTT provides a series of metrics on a per-instance basis, such as message sending and receiving TPS, subscriptions, and client connections.
 You can configure the sending of alarm messages to the mobile phone numbers of contacts when these metrics exceed the alarm thresholds, to notify them to promptly upgrade specifications.

 The alarm thresholds are set to 70% of the capacity by default.
 You can define the alarm thresholds and alarm switches.